pearanoids/Slap-Command-System/README.md

 <br/><br/>3️⃣ Add Script to Your Gamemode

-If included inside your GM:
+<br/>If included inside your GM:

 `#include "slap_system.pwn"`

-If using as a filterscript, add to server.cfg:
+<br/>If using as a filterscript, add to server.cfg:

 `filterscripts slap_system`